- 0.1 What is HDMI?

 - Choose a HDMI cable with magnetic ring

-In the weak current cable, we can often see the plastic cylinder on the cable, which calls magnetic ring.
+In the weak current cable, we can often see the plastic cylinder on the cable, which is called magnetic ring.
 The role of the magnetic ring in the signal transmission is to filter out high-frequency and low-frequency interference currents, so as to protect the equipment and purify the signal.